xsdk-project/xsdk-community-policies/package_policies/README.md

 packages.
 We thank all xSDK package developers, the IDEAS team, and the scientific computing community for insightful discussion about issues and approaches.

++ Changes in version 1.0.0, February 17, 2023:
+  + Made R1 (must have a public repository) mandatory, merging it into M10
+  + Converted R8 (documentation) to a new mandatory policy (M17)
+  + Added new recommended policy requiring a validation test, replacing R1
+  + Added new recommended policy (provide version comparison preprocessor macros), replacing R8
+  + Added wording to M13, clarifying the requirement and providing motivation for the policy
+  + Added clarification to R5, giving rationale for the policy and an example of how to meet the requirement
+  + Minor wording/grammar changes were made to M7 and R2, without changing meaning

 + Changes in version 0.6.0, October 12, 2020:
   + Added new policy R8 on documentation quality
   + Merged policies M1 and M16 with emphasis on use of Spack as xSDK installer